Achievable logoAchievable logo

 Nomenclature

-Commonly named with the suffix “-ol” (e.g., methanol, ethanol).
-In more complex molecules, “hydroxy” may be used as a prefix to denote the –OH substituent.
-Numbering the longest carbon chain ensures the lowest possible number for the hydroxyl group.
+Alcohols are commonly named with the suffix “-ol” (e.g., methanol, ethanol).
+In more complex molecules, “hydroxy” may be used as a prefix to show an −OH substituent.
+When you name an alcohol, number the longest carbon chain so the hydroxyl group gets the lowest possible number.

 Physical properties

-Alcohols form hydrogen bonds, resulting in significantly higher boiling points than analogous hydrocarbons.
-They readily dissolve in water as long as the carbon chain remains relatively short.
-In IR spectroscopy, their O–H stretch appears as a broad peak near 3300 cm−1.
+Alcohols form hydrogen bonds, which gives them much higher boiling points than analogous hydrocarbons.
+They dissolve readily in water as long as the carbon chain is relatively short; solubility decreases as the nonpolar carbon chain gets longer.
+In IR spectroscopy, the O−H stretch appears as a broad peak near 3300 cm−1.

 Important reactions